apache/druid/docs/content/tutorials/tutorial-compaction.md

 After the task finishes, refresh the http://localhost:8081/#/datasources/compaction-tutorial page.

-The original 51 segments will eventually be marked as "unused" by the Coordinator and removed, with the new compacted segment remaining.
+The original 51 segments will eventually be marked as "unused" by the Coordinator and removed, with the new compacted segments remaining.

 By default, the Druid Coordinator will not mark segments as unused until the Coordinator process has been up for at least 15 minutes, so you may see the old segment set and the new compacted set at the same time in the Coordinator, e.g.: